ADBeta/eBay-Randomizer/README.md

 Another factor to consider, is that a vast majority of this sample wille be either UK or Chinese listings, as I have limited access to 'foreign' eBay, or friends who are able to spend the time to gather data.
-- As such the .ods document where my data is stored is also availible on my github. --------------- add a link here so you can gather your own data to further the accuracy of the project.
+As such the .ods document where my data is stored is also availible on my github. so you can gather your own data to further the accuracy of the project.

 ## CONCLUSION
 Completely Random generation is pretty ineffective, yielding below 10% success.